sphinx-doc/sphinx/doc/develop.rst

 Extensions
 ==========

+To learn how to write your own extension, see :ref:`dev-extensions`.

 The `sphinx-contrib <http://bitbucket.org/birkenfeld/sphinx-contrib/>`_
 repository contains many contributed extensions.
 Some of them have their own releases on PyPI, others you can install from a checkout.